piano-miles/Scratch-Userdata/README.md

 ## Other Files

-Results and analysis are included in `./results`.
-The `./results/project data` folder contains the complete collected raw data with some extra columns for analysis, and the `report` folder contains the visual files in my final report.
+Results and analysis are included in the `./results` folder.
+ - The `./results/project data` folder contains the collected raw data with some extra columns for analysis, and it also contains the LaTeX code and PDF for the paper writeup.
+ - The `./results/final-report` folder contains the PDFs for my final report (the project data and writeup).

-The web version is currently broken, because pyodide has issues loading external files into the virtual file system.
-For the time being, you will have to run the local script.
+The web version does not work, because pyodide has issues loading external files into the virtual file system.
+To collect the data yourself, you have to run the local script.